Dhalintin/crud-product/README.md

 Configure the <code>.env</code> file

-Run the migration and seed the database
+Run the migration and seed the database in one step

-<code>php artisan migrate</code>

-<code>php artisan seed</code>

-or run to perfrom both command in one step

 <code>php artisan migrate:fresh --seed</code>